 Use the SOW record like a map, then check it again when the project, vendor, owner, or deadline changes.

-Your team should be able to answer your next statement of work question without waiting on the one person who remembers where the file lives.
+Your team should be able to answer the next statement of work question without waiting on the one person who remembers where the file lives.

 FAQs